xalvarez/terraform-aws-ecr/README.md

 # terraform-aws-ecr

-**Note: The original repository does not seem to be maintained anymore, and I haven't been able to reach its owner since over a year and a half.
+**Note: The original repository does not seem to be maintained any more, and I haven't been able to reach its owner since over a year and a half.
 Therefore, I've decided to maintain this fork to my taste.**

 ## Description